kachristensen/Current-Dnd-Campaigns/Session Notes/14 - Jonas's Unholy Affliction II (7-23-25).md

 		- Mastenovti desires to create soldiers to retake what is theirs.
 He + 3 Demon lords are left, I got their names.
 		- I asked if Porto was alive during the demonic age.
 He said no. He was created during the Age of Ash.
 I asked if he was a quasit, he said yes, somewhat unique.
 		- Connection to the abyss is still tenuous, the ancient demons grow old.
+		- I asked if Porto wanted to serve me, he said no, when the demons take over he will be rewarded from Mastenovti.
+		- Valindra said the dragons would rise to stop them.
+		- Porto wants to know what Valindra desires and wants.